junior-devleague/JDLA-Web-Development/src/morea/4_Basic_CSS/module.md

 title: "Basic CSS"
 published: true
 morea_id: basic-css
-morea_summary: "Learn the basics of CSS"
+morea_summary: "Learn how to style and design your web pages with the basics of CSS"
 morea_type: module
 morea_outcomes:
 morea_readings: